-At this stage, Partners Group does not consider the principal adverse impacts of its investment decisions on sustainability factors, because the EU regulatory technical standards required in relation to adverse impact assessment are not yet available in final form.
+At this stage, Partners Group does not consider the principal adverse impacts of its investment decisions on sustainability factors ("PAI") due to:

-To the extent any members of Identified Staff (as defined by applicable law) are directly taking investment decisions on behalf of alternative investment funds managed by Partners Group Luxembourg S.A., their individual performance evaluation may include considerations on how such Identified Staff member(s) have, during the relevant performance period, integrated and complied with the disclosures on sustainability risks as laid down in the relevant alternative investment funds' constituent / offering documents.
-With regard to fund’s whose portfolios are managed by third parties, and to whom Partners Group Luxembourg S.A. has delegated such activities, Partners Group Luxembourg S.A. will enquire if the delegate is subject to regulatory requirements on remuneration which are similar to those applicable to Partners Group Luxembourg S.A. under the Disclosure Regulation or will otherwise use commercially reasonable efforts to oblige the delegate to comply with remuneration principles which reflect such requirements by contract.
+With regard to product’s whose portfolios are managed by third parties, and to whom Partners Group (Luxembourg) S.A. has delegated such activities, Partners Group (Luxembourg) S.A. will enquire if the delegate is subject to regulatory requirements on remuneration which are similar to those applicable to Partners Group (Luxembourg) S.A. under the Disclosure Regulation or will otherwise use commercially reasonable efforts to oblige the delegate to comply with remuneration principles which reflect such requirements by contract.

 Art 7: Product-level consideration (Article 7 Disclosure Regulation)